The Brother from Another Planet

-The Brother from Another Planet is a 1984 low-budget American science fiction film, with a legacy as a cult classic, written and directed by John Sayles.
+The Brother from Another Planet is a 1984 low-budget American science fiction film written and directed by John Sayles.

 The film stars Joe Morton as an escaped extraterrestrial slave trying to find a new life on Earth.
 Due to an error in proper copyright protocols, the film became part of the public domain during its original release.

-The film was a moderate financial success, and critical reviews were largely positive.
-Morton's performance as The Brother was acclaimed, as he had no lines of dialogue and had to communicate entirely through facial expressions and body language.
+The film was a moderate financial success, critical reviews were largely positive and it became a cult film.
+Morton's performance as The Brother was acclaimed, as he had no lines of dialogue and had to communicate entirely through facial expressions and body language which earned comparisons to silent films.

 Plot

 A mute space alien crash-lands his ship on Ellis Island.
 Other than his three-toed feet, which he keeps covered, he resembles a human.
 Because of his torn clothing, he is also viewed as a destitute person.
 His extraterrestrial powers are shown in many encounters; when he lays his hand on a wall, he can hear the voices of those who once filled a building – he cannot speak but he can listen with terror and sympathy.
-Misunderstanding the transactions in a mom-and-pop shop, he begins eating a head of lettuce and a tomato (he is a vegetarian); when the shopkeeper begins screaming at him in Korean, he magically opens the cash register and hands her money from it, but this leads her to shout for the police.
+Misunderstanding the transactions in a mom-and-pop shop, he begins eating a pear (he is a vegetarian); when the shopkeeper begins screaming at him in Korean, he magically opens the cash register and hands her money from it, but this leads her to shout for the police.
 When pursued by a police officer down the street, he leaps to a high perch on the wall and the officer cannot find him.

 He manages to blend in with the people he encounters and engages in one-sided conversations with various denizens of New York City.
 In a memorable scene, he meets a card trickster (Fisher Stevens) on a train who accepts his silence and hesitance to select a card; the trickster narrates a fast funny story involving the face cards, then departs, showing the Brother that some New Yorkers are simply amicable and amusing without wanting anything in return.

 The Brother wanders into Odell's local bar in Harlem, where he becomes friends with Odell (Steve James) and the regulars, Walter (Bill Cobbs), Smokey (Leonard Jackson), and Fly (Daryl Edwards).
 Able to heal wounds and fix machines by touching them, he repairs an arcade cabinet and its video game, to the delight of Fly.
 Sam (Tom Wright), a social worker, secures him housing as a boarder with single mom Randy Sue Carter (Caroline Aaron) and her son, Little Earl (Herb Newsome).
 Later, he gets the Brother a job as a handyman and technician at a video arcade.
 When he fixes a game to make it fast enough to satisfy young gamer Ace's desire for speed, the Brother smiles for the first time.